 - Whisk together mayo, mustard, garlic, and lemon juice.
 Lay asparagus in single layer in baking dish.
 Brush on aioli.

-- Roast for 10 to 15 minutes (depending upon the thickness; mine were really thick and 15 minutes was perfect) until tender.
+- Roast for 10 to 15 minutes (depending upon the thickness; mine were really thick and 15 minutes was perfect for al dente) until tender.
 You should be able to pierce with a fork and allow the asparagus to fall back into the pan.
 Season with salt and pepper, if desired (I didn’t!).
 Serve immediately.